SavvyPlus/SavvyBI_Vida.io-Archived/README.md

 - Change to extracted directory.
 - Run start_db.sh script.
 - Open another console, run start_vida.sh script.
+- Wait for a few seconds for node server to start.
 - Open web browser and go to http://localhost:8080 to view documents and dashboards.

 # Linux Build (Ubuntu)